adamlash/usd-import-export-for-dtb/README.md

 * modules.csv: A table of modules within the ISS.
 * iss.usd:  A 3D File of the ISS.
 * openusd_msfabric_toolkit.whl: A wheel file containing the packages needed for Manipulating USD and Fabric.
-* USD Import for DTB.ipynb: The notebook including relevant code to run this Demo.
+* USDforDTB.ipynb: The notebook including relevant code to run this Demo.

 ### Fabric Prep